Action Verbs

 • He slept.

-These verbs stand alone and still make sense, as the action doesn’t transfer to anything else.
+These verbs stand alone and still make sense because the action doesn’t transfer to anything else in the sentence.

-Action verbs are essential for creating vivid, dynamic images in your reader’s mind.
-They carry the weight of action in a sentence, ensuring that the narrative flows and that your writing feels alive.
-Consider the difference between:
+Action verbs are essential for creating vivid, dynamic images in your readers’ minds.
+They carry the with of action in a sentence, ensuring that the narrative flows and that your writing feels alive.
+Consider the difference between these two examples:

 • She is walking down the street.